Jyonn/Legommenders/handbook/training-on-xmind-dataset.md

 ## Step 4: Preprocess the xMIND dataset

 Due to the multilingual nature of the xMIND dataset, we remove the BERT tokenizer and GloVe tokenizer, but only keep the Llama1 tokenizer.
-You can add more tokenizers if you want.
+You can add more tokenizers if you want in `processors/xmind_processor.py`.

 ```bash
 cd /path/to/Legommenders